TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Writing Code/README.md

 ### Fixing Code Issues
-The most common causes for compilation failure are missing libraries (we have taken care of this), and *incompatibilities between **ArduinoIDE** and **platformio***.
+The most common causes for compilation failure are missing libraries (we have taken care of that), and *incompatibilities between **ArduinoIDE** and **platformio***.

-The latter is the culprit here: the example file's extension `.ino` suggested that these examples were created using *ArduinoIDE*.
-These files are a *special flavor* of generic `.cpp` files.
+The latter is the culprit here: the example file's extension `.ino` suggests that these examples have been created using *ArduinoIDE*. *Arduinos'* `.ino` files are a *special flavor* of generic `.cpp` files.

 #### Adding `Arduino.h`
 To fix this, add `#include <Arduino.h>` to your code.
-This include statement is added automatically in *ArduinoIDE* and may be needed elsewhere.
+This *include* statement is added automatically in *ArduinoIDE* and may be needed elsewhere.

 #### Changing Order Of Function Declarations
-A much more severe issue is the *order in which functions are defined* in your code.
-In *ArduinoIDE*, functions can be declared in any order. *platformio* is adhering more to *C++* standards and requires functions to be declared **before** they can be used by another function.
+A much more severe issue is the *order in which functions are defined* in the code:

+* In *ArduinoIDE*, functions can be declared in any order.
+* *platformio* is adhering more to *C++* standards and requires functions to be declared **before** they can be used by another function.

-To fix this, you need to reorder the functions in your code.
-For this, take a look at the compiler errors.
+To fix this, reorder functions in the code.
+For this, first take a look at the compiler errors.
 You see errors like this:

 ````
 src/main.cpp: In function 'void setup()':